Throwback Edit Version: I edited this in May 2025, checked the links and converted it to the new WordPress blocks format if needed.

 That is a long name for this amazing camera.
 I almost passed this one by as I have never heard of the maker, so glad I didn’t.
 BUT the sticker on the front made me take a second look, 10cm macro.
-Seriously, that couldn’t be true, 10cm.
-What camera from the past or present has a 10cm minimum focal length.
+Seriously, that couldn’t be true, 10cm??
+What camera from the past or present has a 10cm minimum focal length?
 I thought it must be a translation error.

 “These were the world-first and only camera series that provided 10-cm close-up shooting and 3x zoom in a single machine without attachments, which had not then been achieved by any SLR or compact camera….The Japanese Camera Industry Institute (JCII) selected our Z3000 as one of their Historical Japanese Cameras of 2000.”

 Impressive, especially as it was over 15 years ago.
-This site has more technical details.

 Great looking images of Fuji.
 Looks like a pretty cool camera.